RisingStack/react-easy-state/README.md

 - React Native: iOS 10 and above and Android with [community JSC](https://github.com/SoftwareMansion/jsc-android-buildscripts)
 - IE is not supported and never will be

 *This library is based on non polyfillable ES6 Proxies.
-Because of this, it will never support IE.
+Because of this, it will never support IE.*

-React Native support is possible with the community JavaScriptCore for Android.
+*React Native is supported on iOS and Android is supported with the community JavaScriptCore.
 Learn how to set it up [here](https://github.com/SoftwareMansion/jsc-android-buildscripts#how-to-use-it-with-my-react-native-app).
 It is pretty simple.*

 ## Performance